Al-Qasim ibn Hasan ibn Ali: Burial

 On 10 October 680 (Muharram 10, 61 AH), the day of Ashura, Qasim ibn Hasan was killed near the Euphrates, where Husayn and his followers were not allowed to get water.
 All the 72 companions of Husayn, including Qasim ibn Hasan were buried in a mass grave.
 The mass grave is located at the foot of Husayn's grave.

 Impact

-Not only Husayn's suffering and death became a symbol of sacrifice in the struggle for right against wrong, and for justice and truth against injustice and lie in the Islamic world especially the Shia view, but also his stand took became a symbol of resistance inspiring future uprisings against oppressors and injustice.
+Not only did Husayn's suffering and death become a symbol of sacrifice in the struggle for right against wrong, and for justice and truth against injustice and deception in the Islamic world, especially the Shia view, but his stand also became a symbol of resistance, inspiring future uprisings against oppressors and injustice.
 Throughout history, many notable personalities, such as Nelson Mandela and Mahatma Gandhi, have cited Husayn's stand against oppression as an example for their own fights against injustice.
 The death of Husayn and his companions at Karbala is believed by both Shias and the Sunnis to be a sacrifice made to prevent the corruption of Islam by tyrannical rulers and to protect its ideology.